luizheinrich/TCC-ElectricalEngineering-LaTeX/README.md

 ## References
 <a id="1">[1]</a>
-Dmitriev, Victor and Martins, Leno and Portela, Gianni and Assunção, Luiz (2021).
+Dmitriev, Victor and Martins, Leno and Portela, Gianni and Assunção, Luiz.
 Quadrupole resonator mode versus dipole one in photonic crystal ferrite circulators.
+Photonics and Nanostructures.
+2021.
+(Submitted).

+<a id="2">[2]</a>
+Dmitriev, Victor and Kawakatsu, Marcelo N.
+Nonreciprocal optical divider based on two-dimensional photonic crystal and magneto-optical cavity.
-Photonics and Nanostructures (Submitted).
+Photonics and Nanostructures.
+vol. 51.
+no. 24.
+pp. 5917-5920.
+Optical Society of America.
+2021.